Kroniac/manga_net/README.md

 # Manga Net

 Manga Net is a PWA app to read all your favourite mangas.
-Frontend: React JS.
+ - Frontend: React JS.
 Deployed on AWS S3.
-Backend: Django, Postgres.
-Deployed on AWS EBS and RDS.
+ - Backend: Django, Postgres.
+Deployed on AWS Elastic BeanStalk and RDS.

 # Features